 There is much work to do and timescales may change, but we currently envision that the Cycling and Walking Strategy will be adopted in 2021.

 This Strategy will build on the excellent work of the Waveney Cycle Strategy, which was produced by Waveney District Council in 2016 and identifies many potential cycling improvements.
 While the Waveney Cycle Strategy focusses on cycling, the East Suffolk Cycling and Walking Strategy will, as the name suggests, have an expanded focus on cycling and walking.
 On 1 April 2019 Suffolk Coastal District Council and Waveney District Council merged to become East Suffolk Council.
 The East Suffolk Cycling and Walking Strategy will cover the whole of East Suffolk.
 We are working closely with internal and external colleagues and organisations where appropriate and particularly Suffolk County Council, to identify and implement the improvements to cycling and walking infrastructure in East Suffolk.

 As we progress the Strategy there will be further public engagement.
-Details will be displayed on this webpage, via our social media accounts and sent to people on our mailing list.
-If you would like to be kept up to date with progress on the Cycling and Walking Strategy please sign up to our mailing list.
+Details will be displayed on this webpage and via our social media accounts.